Medical student courses

 Visiting medical students

 We welcome students from other institutions to participate in a dermatology elective as a visiting student at Washington University School of Medicine.
-In-person away electives will begin in April 2024.
-There will not be a virtual option this academic year.
+In-person away electives will begin in spring 2025.
+There will not be a virtual option.

 Pre-screening application materials must be sent to dermresidency@wustl.edu prior to application submission in the Visiting Student Learning Opportunities (VSLO) program.